anywhichway/assentials/README.md

 `async any when(any condition,function||any arg)(input)`

- * Tests the `condition` against the `input`, and if `true` process each arg until the end or one evaluates to `undefined`.
+ * Tests the `condition` against the `input`, and if `true` process each arg until the end or one evaluates to `undefined` or `{value: any value, done:  boolean true}`.
+Note: if returning a done indicator, it must have at most two keys, `done` and `value` or just `done`.
+This minimizes the chance of accidental aborts which would be hard to debug.
 Returns the last evalutation.
 Otherwise, if the condition fails, returns the `input`.

  * See `route` for how `condition` is tested.